MrMiniou/ICS4U_2021-2022/ICS4U/Days 08-09/Note 4 - Recursion.md

 The definition is *f(n) = f(n-1) + f(n-2), f(1) = f(2) = 1*, *n ∈ ℕ*.
 The base cases are *f(1) = 1* and *f(2) = 1*, which indicate that the first two **terms** are 1 and 1.
 Every other term is calculated by adding the previous two terms.

 *ℕ* represents the set of natural numbers.
 However, it is debatable among mathematicians whether 0 is considered to be a natural number.
-You can often figure out from context which definition of "natural numbers" is used.
+We can often figure out from context which definition of "natural numbers" is used.
 Here, it is used to represent the positive integers.
 0 is neither positive nor negative.

-You could write a method to calculate the n<sup>th</sup> Fibonacci number like this:
+We could write a method to calculate the n<sup>th</sup> Fibonacci number like this:

 ```java
 /**